 In addition, you’re uploading the images to third-party servers, and they shouldn’t keep your images after you download them.
 The situation is similar to the apps you install on your computer or smartphone, bar the fact that you need to share your credentials.

 But regardless, the conversion should happen locally on your computer or smartphone.
 And the app developer shouldn’t have access to your images or keep them on its servers.

 Conversion Here, Conversion There, Conversion Everywhere

-Despite the limitations, HEIC format is there to make your image taking and management faster and more efficient.
+Despite the limitations, the HEIC format is there to make your image-taking and management faster and more efficient.
 At present, there’s more than enough support to convert HEIC to any other format you need.
 And hopefully, Apple will soon include a native converter to make things even easier.

 What’s your favorite image format?
 How often do you need to convert images to PNG or any other format?
 Tell us more about your experiences in the comments section below.